 It is a scary place to be when you realize that the decision between your freedom and an arrest warrant is based upon someone’s opinion.
 It is not uncommon for an alleged victim to exaggerate their emotions when it comes to another person’s actions by claiming they were in fear for their life or bodily injury.
 Most criminal investigators will take the word of the alleged victim and proceed forward with a stalking charge.

 Stalking Doesn’t Have to Be Committed in Person

 Moreover, Texas may still charge someone for stalking even if they did not send the messages themselves.
-In other words, if the alleged offender has someone acting on their behalf, the offender may still be charged with a crime.
+In other words, if the alleged offender has someone acting on their behalf, the offender may still be charged with stalking or harassment.

 Penalties for Stalking Charges in Texas

 Stalking is a felony of the third degree in Texas.
 If you are convicted, you may face penalties including: